priya2958/Wrapper/README.md

 Create a common API utility to parse and handle the standardized response

-Display messages or data accordingly (e.g., via toasts or UI components)
+Display messages or data accordingly (e.g.,via  UI components)

 Ensure uniform error and success feedback to the user